Artistic depictions of the Partition of India: Tamas

-Penned by Bhisham Sahni and the winner of the Sahitya Akademi Award in 1975, Tamas depicted riots in a small Indian town.
+Penned by Bhisham Sahni and the winner of the Sahitya Akademi Award in 1975, Tamas depicted riots in a small town at the time of the partition of India in 1947, which Sahni witnessed at Rawalpindi.
 The novel was later adapted into a TV series by the same name for Doordarshan, and later a one-off four-hour feature film.

 Tamas – Rajkamal Prakashan Pvt.
 Ltd..
 ISBN 978-81-267-1539-8.

 Midnight's Children

 Salman Rushdie wrote this famous surrealistic fiction full of satirical references to the event of partition and independence.
 The "midnight" alluded to in the title is the moment at which partition and independence became official.
 It was later adapted into a film by the same name by Deepa Mehta.

 Midnight's Children (1980).
 New York: Knopf, 1981; ISBN 0-394-51470-X.

 Purbo-Paschim

 Purbo-Paschim (East and the West) is an epic Bengali saga by Sunil Gangopadhyay.
 The narrative deals with a particular family that had to migrate from East Pakistan to West Bengal, and their fight against the tide.
 The story stretches from a pre-independence period to early 1980s and reflects the socio-economical changes that this region went through during this long period of time.